 This NSF Funded Undergraduate Fellowship pays a stipend over the annual appointment.
-Stipend is paid either monthly or quarterly when project deliverables are met.
+A stipend is paid either monthly or quarterly when project deliverables are met.
 This is a Temporary Grant-Funded fellowship.
 Undergraduate student participants in REU Supplements must be U.S. citizens, U.S. nationals, or permanent residents of the United States.

 Synopsis of Program: